-2 See Commission of the European Communities, International Monetary Fund, Organisation for Economic Cooperation and Development, United Nations, and the World Bank, System of National Accounts 2008: paragraph 7.5 at http://unstats.un.org/unsd/nationalaccount/SNA2008.asp.
+2 See Commission of the European Communities, International Monetary Fund, Organisation for Economic Cooperation and Development, United Nations, and the World Bank, System of National Accounts 2008: paragraph 7.5.
 For a discussion of the accrual and cash methods of accounting, see "Accounting principles" in chapter 2 of this handbook.